In fact, it was really the only thing that I knew about Konya when I decided to go there, during my travel across Turkey last year.

 Apart from many shops, there are also some restaurants and coffee shops, where you can sit down and have a rest.

 Undoubtedly, the vast Ottoman heritage in Konya is as important as the Seljuk heritage.
-But, when you add the mystical and spiritual Mevlana Museum, you understand that Konya is a special and unique place.
+But, when you add the mystical, spiritual Mevlana Museum, you understand that Konya is a special and unique place.

 Back to Turkey